August 13, 2020

 When designing eLearning management training courses, roleplays can be quite helpful.

 Begin by using a rapid authoring content template to give important points about the manager-employee relationship in your organization.
-Then use a series of rapid authoring relationship templates to practice role plays: which action to take in which circumstance AND the target language which should be used.
+Then use a series of rapid authoring relationship templates to practice leadership role plays: which action to take in which circumstance AND the target language which should be used.

-This manager might have been overlooked when the training course was taking place.
+This manager might have been overlooked when the online training course was taking place.
 He or she might not have been able to attend and/or complete all the modules.
 It is not logical to expect a person to use a management style when they have not received the necessary training.

 To you, it might seem as if this manager is not on the ball, but what do their teammates think?
 Do they agree that this person’s management style is falling short of the mark?
 Perhaps what looks to you like failure is actually the way this manager has adapted your teaching for his or her personality, and it is working very well with the people he or she is managing.